david-drew/OV_Python_Docs/md/GNA.md

 ## Network Batch Size

-Intel® GNA plugin supports the processing of context-windowed speech frames in batches of 1-8 frames in one input blob using `InferenceEngine::ICNNNetwork::setBatchSize`.
+Intel® GNA plugin supports the processing of context-windowed speech frames in batches of 1-8 frames in one input blob using [IENetwork.batch_size](https://docs.openvinotoolkit.org/latest/ie_python_api/classie__api_1_1IENetwork.html#a79a647cb1b49645616eaeb2ca255ef2e).
 Increasing batch size only improves efficiency of `Fully Connected` layers.

 > **NOTE**: For networks with `Convolutional`, `LSTM`, or `Memory` layers, the only supported batch size is 1.